mayankpatel202/Premium-Prep-Student-Info-Form/PremPrep-student_info_form/form-survey.md

 # Premium Prep - Student Info Form
-### Welcome to Premium Prep!
-Here you have access to high-quality curriculum that will help you learn JavaScript fundamentals.
-Before you get started, please tell us a bit more about yourself by completing the form below.
+### Welcome to Premium Prep- we are so glad you're joining us!
+To help us learn a little bit more about you and your goals, please fill out this form ASAP (before class starts).
+We look forward to meeting you in the near future!
 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 ### !challenge